okeeffed/developer-notes/manual/System-Design/Glossary.md

 4. Most Recently Used (MRU): Discards, in contrast to LRU, the most recently used items first.
 5. Least Frequently Used (LFU): Counts how often an item is needed.
 Those that are used least often are discarded first.
 6. Random Replacement (RR): Randomly selects a candidate item and discards it to make space when necessary.

+## Sharding/Partitioning

+Technique to break a big database into smaller parts.